Bedrock-OSS/bedrock-wiki/docs/blocks/block-permutations.md

     - SmokeyStack
 ---

-:::tip FORMAT & MIN ENGINE VERSION `1.21.110`
+:::tip FORMAT VERSION 1.21.110
 Before you learn about block permutations, you should be confident with [block states](/blocks/block-states).

-When working with block states, ensure that the `min_engine_version` in your pack manifest is `1.20.20` or higher.
+When working with block states, ensure that the `min_engine_version` in your pack manifest is 1.20.20 or higher.
 :::
 :::danger OVERRIDING COMPONENTS
 Only **one** instance of each component can be active at once.
-Duplicate components will be overridden by the latest "[permutations](#conditionally-applying-components)" array entry.
+Duplicate components will be overridden by the latest [`permutations`](#conditionally-applying-components) array entry.
 :::

 ## What Are Permutations?